 We provide participants cameras for prototyping and a development environment as well as documentation to realize video-based analytics for the retail, transportation and commercial buildings industry.

-The Challenge is open to vendors, organizations, teams and individuals worldwide.
-The winners are selected by jury and prizes include a customer Proof of Concept with a Principal Partner.
+The kick-off of the next Challenge has been delayed due to COVID-19 health and travel issues.
+When it is launched, it will be open to vendors, organizations, teams and individuals worldwide.
+New use cases will form the basis of the next Challenge and a new timeline will be publicized.
+The winners will be selected by jury and prizes will include a customer Proof of Concept with a Principal Partner.

 Step 1 - Read & Sign These Documents